A Robust Multi-Item Auction Design with Statistical Learning: Main Results

-\textbf{Kernel Density Estimate.} With the data $\Gamma_{ij}$, we can perform kernel density estimation of $D_{ij}$ using the function $\widehat{D}_{ij}$, as defined by:
+\textbf{Kernel Density Estimate.} With the data $\Gamma_{i,j}$, we can perform kernel density estimation of $D_{i}^j$ using the function $\widehat{D}_{i}^j$, as defined by:

 Here, $K$ represents a density function known as the kernel, and $h$ is the bandwidth.
 This method, which dates back to the works of Rosenblatt (1956) and Parzen (1962), commonly utilizes a Gaussian kernel, $K(t)=\frac{1}{\sqrt{2\pi}}e^{-t^2/2}$.
-A choice of the bandwidth is $h=1.06 \cdot\min{\bigl \{\hat{\sigma},\frac{IQR}{1.34}}\bigr\} \cdot {n_{ij}^{-1/5}}$, where $\hat{\sigma}$ is the sample standard deviation, $n_{ij}$ denotes the sample size, and $IQR$ represents the sample interquartile range.
-This choice of $h$ is known to be robust against outliers \citep{scott1992multivariate}, and is minimax optimal for estimation \citep{zambom2013review} with the mean integrated square error (MISE) of $\mathbb{E}\int[\widehat{D}_{ij}(x)-D_{ij}(x)]^2dx=O(n_{ij}^{-4/5})$.
+A choice of the bandwidth is $h=1.06 \cdot\min{\bigl \{\hat{\sigma},\frac{IQR}{1.34}}\bigr\} \cdot {n_{i,j}^{-1/5}}$, where $\hat{\sigma}$ is the sample standard deviation, $n_{i,j}$ denotes the sample size, and $IQR$ represents the sample interquartile range.
+This choice of $h$ is known to be robust against outliers \citep{scott1992multivariate}, and is minimax optimal for estimation \citep{zambom2013review} with the mean integrated square error (MISE) of $\mathbb{E}\int[\widehat{D}_{i}^j(x)-D_{i}^j(x)]^2dx=O(n_{i,j}^{-4/5})$.

 {\bf{Rejection Sampling}}: In order to sample from the estimated density, we can utilize the rejection sampling method.
-This involves selecting random samples from a given distribution, $g(x)$, and choosing a constant $c$ such that Then, we accept the sample $x$ with a probability of $\widehat{D}_{ij}(x)/cg(x)$, resulting in a sampling process equivalent to that from $\widehat{D}_{ij}(x)$ as described in \cite{casella2004generalized}.
-In our scenario, for each item $j\in[N]$, we can define the support of the density $\widehat{D}_{ij}$ to be within the known minimum and maximum values, $a_j$ and $b_j$, respectively, which may be set by the seller or obtained from the market.
+This involves selecting random samples from a given distribution, $g(x)$, and choosing a constant $c$ such that Then, we accept the sample $x$ with a probability of $\widehat{D}_{i}^j(x)/cg(x)$, resulting in a sampling process equivalent to that from $\widehat{D}_{i}^j(x)$ as described in \cite{casella2004generalized}.
+In our scenario, for each item $j\in[N]$, we can define the support of the density $\widehat{D}_{i}^j$ to be within the known minimum and maximum values, $a_j$ and $b_j$, respectively, which may be set by the seller or obtained from the market.
 Thus, we can set $g(x)$ as a uniform distribution over the interval $[a_j, b_j]$.

-We repeat this sampling process $\mathcal{N}$ times, and compute the $(\alpha/2)$th and ($1-\alpha/2$)th quantiles of the samples as the lower and upper bounds of the $(1-\alpha)$ confidence interval of $t_{ij}$.
-As the MISE of $\hat{D}_{ij}$ is $O(n_{ij}^{-4/5})$, we can assert that when $n_{ij}$ is large enough, the difference between $\widehat{D}_{ij}$ and $D$ is negligible, resulting in high precision of the confidence interval.
+We can repeat this sampling process $\mathcal{N}$ times, and compute the $(\alpha/2)$th and ($1-\alpha/2$)th quantiles of the samples as the lower and upper bounds of the $(1-\alpha)$ {{credible }}interval of $t_{ij}$.
+As the MISE of $\hat{D}_{i}^j$ is $O(n_{i,j}^{-4/5})$, we can assert that when $n_{i,j}$ is large enough, the difference between $\widehat{D}_{i}^j$ and $D_{i}^j$ is negligible, resulting in high precision of the credible interval.
 We provide a detailed outline of this procedure in Algorithm \ref{alg:one}, which is deferred to Section \ref{A1}.